 How many times can I participate?

 Members may serve in only TWO capacities—which must be different—during the conference.
 (The exception is for invitations to participate in special events, such as the plenary session.)
 This allows a maximum number of members to participate in the annual conference.
-For instance, members may:
+Members may:

-Chair a panel and participate in a workshop.
+Chair a panel and participate on a workshop.
+(Counts as TWO roles)